jasraa/tp/docs/DeveloperGuide.md

 both valid and invalid inputs.
 To run these tests, on `IntelliJ IDE`, simply `right-click` the `test` folder followed by `More Run/Debug` -> `Run Tests with Coverage`.
 This would run all the pre-defined tests, and also display the coverage for each file of the main application.

+### 6.2 Logger
+A Global Logger is utilized in certain method and features which are more prone to errors, etc, methods that may potentially deal with invalid inputs.
+In the releases, this Logger is disabled using the command
+`Logger.getLogger(Logger.GLOBAL_LOGGER_NAME).setLevel(Level.OFF);` before `run()` is called in `BudgetBuddy` .
+However, in the code files, the Logger is still enabled and aids in tracing the code when testing for errors.

 ## Appendix A: Product scope